somecallmejosh/ux-engineering-portfolio/content/blog/vibe-coding.md

 ## Where LLMs and AI Tools Fit In (and Fuel the Fire)

 You might wonder, "Wait, isn't vibe coding just what happens when I let ChatGPT write my code?"
 Sort of.
-Large language models like ChatGPT, Gemini, Claude, and tools like GitHub Copilot or the Cursor code editor are increasingly involved in how we code&mdash;and they do encourage a certain kind of vibe coding.
+Large language models like ChatGPT, Gemini, Claude, and tools like GitHub Copilot or the Cursor code editor are increasingly involved in how we code, and they do encourage a certain kind of vibe coding.
 These tools often:

 - Suggest code that looks right based on patterns, not guarantees.
 - Offer completions without context of your entire problem space.
 - Nudge you toward accepting solutions you don't fully understand (yet).

-Copilot, in particular, has been dubbed the patron saint of vibe coding&mdash;quietly finishing your thought before you've even formed it.
+Copilot, in particular, has been dubbed the patron saint of vibe coding, quietly finishing your thought before you've even formed it.
 Cursor pushes that even further by wrapping your editor in AI context and file awareness, making it feel like you're collaborating with an all-knowing assistant... even if it occasionally hallucinates your imports.

-So yes&mdash;AI can supercharge vibe coding.
+So yes, AI can supercharge vibe coding.
 But that doesn't mean it's bad.
 It just means you need to treat AI-generated code with the same level of scrutiny you (hopefully) apply to your own hastily-written prototypes.

-Ultimately, vibe coding isn't about the tool&mdash;it's about your mindset.
+Ultimately, vibe coding isn't about the tool.
+It's about your mindset.
 These tools make it easier to follow your gut, but they don't absolve you from using your brain.

 ## When It's Actually Kinda Great